thegedge/personal-site/_posts/dev/2014-09-01-end-of-summer-updates.md

 and after a bit of profiling I found out that it was due to poor access characteristics; we need to iterate over two-dimensional slices of the 3D chunk, instead of whatever iteration has the best performance.
-To improve on this I actually cache the most important information &mdash; the visibility information &mdash; of the chunk data in the greedy mesher and use this instead of the chunk's interface.
+To improve on this I actually cache the most important information &mdash; the visibility information &mdash; of the chunk data in the greedy me sher and use this instead of the chunk's interface.
 This allowed me to go from about 4-5ms per meshing operation to about 1.5ms.
 My goal is to eventually drive this down to under 1ms, but for now I'm happy with 1.5ms.